|Elliott Sound Products||Project 101|

 The MOSFETs used are Hitachi lateral devices, 2SK1058 (N-Channel) and 2SJ162 (P-Channel).
 These are designed specifically for audio, and are far more linear than the (currently) more common switching devices that many MOSFET amps use.
 Unfortunately, they are not especially cheap, but their performance in an audio circuit is so much better than vertical MOSFETs, HEXFETs, etc., that there is no comparison.
 Note that using HEXFETs or any other vertical MOSFET type is not an option.
 They will fail in this circuit, as it was not designed to use them.

 An alternative (and possibly marginally better than the 2SK/2SJ series) is the Exicon ECX10N20 and ECX10P20 (available from Profusion PLC in the UK).
 These have been used in most of the amps I have built, and they work very well.
 So potential constructors can verify that the semiconductors are available before purchasing a PCB, this information has now been included.
+You may also use BUZ901P/BUZ905P or ALF08N16V/ALF08P16V devices.
+Minimum voltage rating is 160V.
 All other parts are quite standard.
-You may also use BUZ901P/BUZ905P devices.

 The same PCB is used, but has an extra pair of MOSFETs.
 Since the devices are running in parallel, source resistors are used to force current sharing.
 Although these may be replaced by wire links, I do not recommend this.
 This version may be operated at a maximum supply voltage of ±70V (±56V is recommended), and will give up to 180W RMS into 8 ohms, and 250W into 4 ohms.
 Short term (peak) power is around 240W into 8 ohms and 380W into 4 ohms.
 These figures are very much dependent on your power supply regulation, determined by the VA rating of the transformer, size of filter caps, etc.